 Although we often think of medical consequences that result from direct use of tobacco products, passive or secondary smoke also increases the risk of many diseases.
 The 2006 U.S. Surgeon General's Report states that there is no safe level of exposure to secondhand smoke.
 Breathing secondhand smoke even for a short time can be harmful and set processes in motion such as cancer, heart disease or respiratory conditions.

 Cigarettes are not the only dangerous form of tobacco.
 Smokeless tobacco, a blanket term that refers to a number of tobacco products that are used by means other than smoking,causes a multitude of health problems.
 Examples of smokeless tobacco include dipping tobacco, chewing tobacco, and snuff and can cause permanent gum recession, mouth sores, precancerous lesions in the mouth, and cancers of the mouth and throat.

 Tobacco's Toll on North Dakota

 Tobacco use in North Dakota also has a significant economic impact.
 Annual healthcare costs caused by smoking are $250 million.
-Smoking-caused productivity losses equal $192 million.
-In summary, North Dakota brings in less than $21 million in revenues annually from cigarette taxes, yet pays out $442 million in direct medical and lost productivity expenditures related to smoking.
+Smoking-related productivity losses equal $192 million.
+In summary, North Dakota brings in less than $21 million in revenue annually from cigarette taxes, yet pays out $442 million in direct medical and lost productivity expenditures related to smoking.

 According to Breathe ND, the most basic fact is simple: reducing the number of people who smoke or are exposed to secondhand smoke saves money and lives.